Misterio77/flavours/README.md

 You can also use flavours as a simple [Base16 builder](https://github.com/chriskempson/base16/blob/master/builder.md).
 You can easily get a scheme path by using `flavours info theme_name | head -1 | cut -d '@' -f2`).
 This works great for automating static styles, and anything else you can come up with (I use it on my [personal website](https://misterio.me)).

 #### Generate
-Lastly, we have `flavours generate` to generate a scheme based on an image such as a wallpaper.
+Lastly, we have `flavours generate`, which can generate a scheme based on an image such as a wallpaper.
 By default, the scheme will be saved with the slug `generated`, but you can change it with `-s` or `--slug` or output to stdout instead with `--stdout`.

 In my setup, I use swaybg to apply wallpapers, and I can get my current wallpaper with `cat .bg`.
 My flavours command to generate and apply a dark scheme matching my wallpaper would be `flavours generate dark $(cat .bg) && flavours apply generated`, which I include in the script I use to change my wallpapers randomly.